coignard/qatsi/README.md

 Stateless secret generation via hierarchical memory-hard key derivation using Argon2id.
 Generates cryptographically secure mnemonic or alphanumeric secrets without storing anything to disk.

-📄 <a href="paper/qatsi-technical-report.pdf"><strong>Technical Report</strong></a>
+> [!CAUTION]

----
+> Qatsi is not a password manager.
+It is a hierarchical deterministic key derivation tool designed for generating reproducible secrets from high-entropy master secrets for high-stakes credentials: password manager master passwords, full-disk encryption passphrases, PGP and SSH key passphrases, and access to critical services on air-gapped systems where credential loss is unacceptable.

-**Disclaimer:** Qatsi is not a password manager.
-It's a hierarchical deterministic key derivation tool I built to solve one specific problem of mine: generating reproducible secrets from a small set of high-entropy master secrets I keep exclusively in memory for high-stakes credentials such as password manager encryption (master passwords, key files), full-disk encryption passphrases, PGP and SSH key passphrases, Proxmox backup encryption keys, and access to critical services where credential loss is unacceptable.
+>

-For day-to-day website passwords with varying policies, rotation requirements, and existing credentials, use a traditional password manager like KeePassXC or Bitwarden.
-Use Qatsi in contexts where you need reproducible secrets across air-gapped systems.
-See [SECURITY.md](SECURITY.md) for detailed threat model.
+> For day-to-day website passwords with varying policies, rotation requirements, and existing credentials, use a traditional password manager like KeePassXC or Bitwarden.
+Use Qatsi where you need reproducible secrets across systems without persistent storage.
+See [SECURITY.md](SECURITY.md) for threat model and design limitations, or the [technical report](paper/qatsi-technical-report.pdf) for detailed cryptographic analysis.

 ## Install